1989 Belgium MiG-23 crash

-On 4 July 1989, a pilotless MiG-23 jet fighter of the Soviet Air Forces crashed into a house in Kortrijk, Belgium, killing one person.
-The pilot had ejected over an hour earlier near Kołobrzeg, Poland, after experiencing technical problems, but the aircraft continued flying for around 900 km before running out of fuel and descending into the ground.
+On 4 July 1989, a pilotless MiG-23M Flogger-B jet fighter of the Soviet Air Forces crashed into a house in Bellegem, near Kortrijk, Belgium, killing one person.
+The pilot had ejected over an hour earlier near Kołobrzeg, Poland, after experiencing technical problems, but the aircraft continued flying for around 900 km before running out of fuel and crashing into the ground.

 History of the flight

 The incident started as a routine training flight.
 Colonel Nikolai Skuridin, the pilot, was to fly a MiG-23M from the Bagicz Airbase near Kołobrzeg, Poland.
 During takeoff, the engine's afterburner failed, causing a partial loss of power.
-At an altitude of 150 m and descending, the pilot elected to abandon the aircraft and ejected safely.
+At an altitude of 150 m and descending, Skuridin elected to abandon the aircraft and ejected safely.
 However, the engine kept running and the aircraft remained airborne, flying on autopilot in a westerly direction.

 The unmanned aircraft left Polish airspace, crossing into East Germany and then West Germany, where it was intercepted by a pair of F-15s from the 32nd Tactical Fighter Squadron of the United States Air Forces Europe, stationed at Soesterberg Air Base in the Netherlands.
 The F-15 pilots reported that the MiG had no crew.
+At that stage the aircraft was potentially heading towards the United Kingdom's airspace, so a live armed Quick Reaction Alert (QRA) Phantom FGR2 of 56(F) Squadron was scrambled from RAF Wattisham in Suffolk and instructed to fly at maximum subsonic speed to the Kent coast and be prepared to shoot the MiG down if it crossed the English Channel.